realkoder/node-fullstack-sem-proj/01._Assignments/00._Mandatories/01.__Mandatory1/docs/asynchronous/asynchronous.md

 #### Examples for code running async:
 Browser event handlers, network calls, buffers / streams, working with files / directories, setTimeout / setInterval, databases

-Javascript has one thread - the main thread
+`JavaScript` has one thread - the main thread

 Solution 1.
 Callbacks
 Problem: Callback hell or Pyramid of Doom ->